The World's Largest Modern & Contemporary Prints & Editions Platform

 33 works

-Grayson Perry is a renowned British artist, known for his politically charged and playful artworks which comment on the contemporary arts scene and British culture more widely.
+Grayson Perry is a British artist, known for his politically charged and playful artworks which comment on the Contemporary Art scene and British culture more broadly.
 Through a variety of mediums - including ceramics, tapestry, self-fashioning and film - Perry has become a household name.
 Here is an A-Z list of facts about the artist:

 Perry's alter-ego, Claire, is a cornerstone of his creative and personal exploration.
 Since childhood, Perry has used cross-dressing as a form of escapism, culminating in the development of Claire, a flamboyant, provocative and eccentrically styled persona.
 Claire is an integral part of Perry's public appearances and artworks, embodying his critique and exploration of gender norms.
 Although Claire is often dressed in outfits designed by Perry himself, some of her outfits are created through competitions for fashion students at Central Saint Martins.